 BACnet (Building Automation and Control networks) is a standardized communication protocol for building automation (ISO 16484: Building automation and control systems – Part 5: Data communication protocol).
 It was developed at the end of the 1980s by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
 Communication in the network is modeled on BACnet objects, which are exposed as server objects by a BACnet device.
 Other BACnet devices connect as clients to those BACnet server objects.
 The network integration is accomplished by vendor-specific configuration tools.

 LOYTEC devices with a BACnet interface expose data via BACnet server objects (binary, analog, multi-state) and communicate through client mappings.
 Change-of-value (COV) events can trigger the transmission of values.
 The AST™ functions are available for BACnet scheduler, calendar, trend log, and notification class objects.
-Devices are connected to the BACnet network over BACnet MS/TP (twisted pair based on RS‑485) or BACnet/IP (100Base-T Ethernet).
+Devices are connected to the BACnet network over BACnet MS/TP (twisted pair based on RS‑485), BACnet/IP or BACnet/SC.
 BACnet objects are created in the LOYTEC Configurator tool using EDE import, online network scan, or manual creation.

 As a default, BACnet objects use the ASCII character encoding on the device.
 This applies to the properties object name, object description, active/inactive text, state text, etc. Most third-party tools are compatible with this setting.
 To support international character sets, LOYTEC devices can be switched to use the encodings ISO 8895-1 (good for most Western Europe) or UCS-2 (good for Unicode character sets used in Japan).